MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-about.md

 The fact that DeployR is a standalone product means that any software solution, whether it's a backend enterprise messaging system or a client application running on a mobile phone, can [leverage DeployR-powered analytics services](deployr-tools-and-sample.md).

 DeployR Enterprise supports a scalable grid framework, providing load balancing capabilities across a network of node resources.
-On the other hand, DeployR Open supports a static grid framework of a single, local grid node with a fixed slot limit.
 For more on planning and provisioning your grid framework, see the [Scale & Throughput](deployr-admin-scale-and-throughput.md) guide.

 ## Glossary Of Terms